JeffersonLab/jaws/README.md

 | ALARM_INSTANCES | Path to an alarm instances file to import ([example file](https://github.com/JeffersonLab/jaws/blob/master/examples/data/instances)), else an https URL to a file, else a comma separated list of instance definitions with fields separated by the pipe symbol.
 Leave epicspv field empty for SimpleProducer.
 Example Inline CSV: `name\|class\|epicspv\|location\|maskedby\|screencommand` |

 ## Build
-This [Python 3.9+](https://www.python.org/) project can be built using either the Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) feature or a dedicated Docker container to isolate dependencies.
+This [Python 3.9+](https://www.python.org/) project is built with [setuptools](https://setuptools.pypa.io/en/latest/setuptools.html) and may be run using either the Python [virtual environment](https://docs.python.org/3/tutorial/venv.html) feature or a dedicated Docker container to isolate dependencies.
 The [pip](https://pypi.org/project/pip/) tool can be used to download dependencies.
-Docker was used extensively for development due to the dependency on the Kafka ecosystem, so the easiest way to build the project is with a Docker build:
+Docker was used extensively for development due to the dependency on the Kafka ecosystem.

 ```
 git clone https://github.com/JeffersonLab/jaws
 cd jaws
-docker build .
+python -m build
 ```

 **Note for JLab On-Site Users**: Jefferson Lab has an intercepting [proxy](https://gist.github.com/slominskir/92c25a033db93a90184a5994e71d0b78)